ndestates/vscode-grok4/grok-integration/README.md

 1. **Select code** before using context menu commands for best results
 2. **Use specific prompts** in chat for more targeted assistance
+3. **Attach files with `#file:`** to give Grok more context for complex questions.
-3. **Check token count** for large code selections to manage API usage
+4. **Check token count** for large code selections to manage API usage
-4. **Test your connection** if you experience issues
+5. **Test your connection** if you experience issues

 ## 🐛 Troubleshooting

 - **No response from Grok**: Check your API key in settings
 - **Rate limit errors**: Wait a minute between requests
-- **Token limit warnings**: Select smaller code sections or increase max tokens
+- **Token limit warnings**: Select smaller code sections, increase max tokens, or use the "Proceed Anyway" option when prompted.
 - **Connection issues**: Use "Test API Connection" command to verify setup

 ## 📄 License